im-ukr/SmartStay/Model/README.md

 3. Email.csv file containing the email list you'd like to mail the final report to.

-4. The database as mentioned in [sql/smartstay.sql](https://github.com/im-ukr/SmartStay/blob/test/sql/smartstay.sql)
+4. The database set up as mentioned in [sql/smartstay.sql](https://github.com/im-ukr/SmartStay/blob/test/sql/smartstay.sql)

 5. Any other file present in this directory.